Ionoscopiformes: Internal relationships

-Though still controversial, there have been multiple papers describing ionoscopiforms that include phylogenies in more recent years such as in publications the such as the 2020 paper by López-Arbarello et al. and the 2019 paper by Xu, not many papers put a focus on the topic.
+Though still controversial, there have been multiple papers describing ionoscopiforms that include phylogenies in more recent years such as in publications like the 2020 paper by López-Arbarello et al. and the 2019 paper by Xu, not many papers put a focus on the topic.
 The most recent paper to tackle with would be within a 2020 publication by Tamara El Hossny and coauthors that would test that phylogenic relationship between the members of the group along with the evolutionary history of Ionoscopiformes based on their cladogram.
 All three of these publications would find generally similar results with taxa such as Robustichthys, Asoalepidotus, Panxianichthys, and Subortichthys forming the outgroup before the main split between Ophiopsiellidae and Ionoscopidae.
 A new family Subortichthyidae would be coined in 2023 and would contain Allolepidotus, Eoeugnathus, Sinoeugnathus, and Subortichthys.
 Previously, another new family was established in 2017 by Louis Taverne and Luigi Capasso based on their newly described genus Italophiopsis though neither the genus or family have been referenced in later publications on the order.
 Below are the cladograms from the publications mentioned.